-Process: Review the lists of ethical dilemmas found at https://upjourney.com/real-life-examples-of-ethical-dilemmas and https://icebreakerideas.com/moral-dilemma-questions/.
+Process: Review the lists of ethical dilemmas found at https://icebreakerideas.com/moral-dilemma-questions/.
 Select three or four to use for this activity.
 Separate the class into small groups of three to five students and then explain one of the ethical dilemmas.
 Instruct each group to discuss options for resolving the dilemma and decide on the most ethical decision.

 Allow for class discussion of the pros and cons of each option and whether everyone agreed on the best decision.
 Repeat the process using the other dilemmas that you selected.
 If time remains, allow groups to create their own ethical dilemmas similar to those from the websites (e.g., social media, ghosting, accidents, etc.).
-Encourage groups to present several options for class discussion and decide on the most ethical decision.
+Encourage groups to present several options for class discussion and determine the most ethical decision.

-Another option: Separate the class into groups of three to five students and instruct students to brainstorms common ethical dilemmas.
+Another option: Separate the class into groups of three to five students and instruct students to brainstorm common ethical dilemmas.
 As a group, they should select one dilemma to map out on a poster board/whiteboard.
 They should identify different options for resolving the dilemma, along with the chain of events that would likely occur if each option was selected.
 After creating this map, groups should share it with the class and discuss the options.

 Alternatively, groups could present two skits: The first skit would show the unethical action, and the second skit would show the ethical action.